- Data Analytics

 2. Align behavior between the core system and rating instance: How to plan your system architecture

-Make your conceptual decision on how the core system (kernel) and rating module will work together in the future: Insurers should, however, avoid extensive embedding of the rating in the policy system, if possible.
+Make your conceptual decision on how the core system (policy system) and rating module will work together in the future: Insurers should, however, avoid extensive embedding of the rating in the policy system if possible.
 Otherwise, the risk of external attacks on sensitive customer data (policy information, customer data) increases.
 Instead, organizations should agree on the rights and privileges with which their rating server is allowed to communicate with the core system.
-The most valid configuration is to seal off the rating instance completely from the core system (and thus the core system from direct internet access).
+The most valid configuration is to seal off the rating instance completely from the core system.

 Whatever the decision, product information should be synchronizable between the core system and the rating module.
 This avoids additional implementation effort within the rating module.
 Product changes or product adjustments must then either be made via an automatic data import or - depending on requirements - manual entry.
-But beware: Poor implementation quickly leads to duplicated workload and a loss of speed in terms of time to market.
+But beware: poor implementation quickly leads to duplicated workload.

 In order to deliver consistently excellent performance in price calculation, insurers should keep all required rating-relevant data in the memory (cache) of the respective server instance.
 The best way to start up the rating module is to load all required data such as ratebooks, rating factors and other rating-relevant data into the cache.
 This improves the initial access time to this data and it allows very good average times to be achieved for calculating a premium.
 On the other hand, performance decreases when additional data has to be retrieved from internal or external database tables.
 The performance requirements are decisive for the margin of a price request.